EOEPCA/resource-health/check_api/README.md

 uv run fastapi dev main.py
 ```

+Upon executing the above, the openapi spec is written to `openapi.json`, and the api is launched.

 Then go to http://127.0.0.1:8000/docs to see the API docs and experiment with the API